INTRODUCTION TO THE COURSE

 How dogs read our emotions.

-The research into left gaze bias by Professor Daniel Mills, Dr Kun Guo, Dr Kerstin Meints and their team at the University of Lincoln.
+The research into left gaze bias by Professor Daniel Mills,

 The dog’s emotional needs.